Installation

 sudo apt install \

-build-essential cmake ninja-build git \
+build-essential cmake ninja-build git curl \

 libeigen3-dev libboost-dev libgmp-dev libgmpxx4ldbl \